ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 # Extended Typed-holes

-Typed-holes are a powerful way to interact with the compiler during compilation, to ask for more information about the context and (recently) to get suggestions on what could be used in place of the hole.
+Typed-holes are a powerful way for users to interact with the compiler during compilation, to ask for more information about the context and (recently) to get suggestions on what could be used in place of the hole.
 However, the user can only influence the name of the hole, with the rest being determined by the hole's context.
 We propose to add a new extension, `ExtendedTypedHoles` to allow users to communicate more efficiently with the compiler by adding 3 new syntactic constructs to GHC that represent typed-holes by using `_(...)`, `_$(...)` and `_$$(...)` where `...` is an expression, a template haskell expression or a typed template haskell expression respectively.

 ## Motivation

 Typed-holes have a lot of potential for users to really interact with the compiler during compilation beyond just parsing and type errors.
-Currently, typed hole plugins allow users to extend how these holes are dealt with.
+Currently, typed hole plugins allow plugin developers to extend how these holes are handled.
 But, the only way the user can pass any information to the plugin is via flags or via the name of the hole, which is not an ideal situation.
 This means that all the information must be passed along as alphanumeric strings (without spaces in case of names!), and not in the type safe manner of Haskell data structures as we'd like.
 Strings do allow us to define some language that the user would have to learn, but does not allow for expressive combinators.

 This limits the usefulness of typed-hole plugins and means that IDE features that interact with holes would either need to pass complex flags or hard to